by Matt Slick

 What the child will look like is explained by Muhammad in the Hadith.
 Note, that there is a male discharge and also a female discharge.
 I don't know what the female discharge is supposed to be during sexual intercourse as is portrayed by Muhammad.

 - "...As for the resemblance of the child to its parents: If a man has sexual intercourse with his wife and gets discharge first, the child will resemble the father, and if the woman gets discharge first, the child will resemble her."
 (Hadith, Volume 4, Book 55, Number 546: Narrated Anas).

 It's a bit difficult to interpret with the female discharges supposed to be.
 But we know that genetics is what causes a child to look like the parents, sometimes more like the father than the mother.
 It is not determined by who has a discharge first.
 Yet again, Muhammad got it wrong.

 A man's semen is produced from the chest area which is between the backbone in the ribs (Surah 86:5-7).
-During sexual intercourse it is mingled with the discharge of a woman and whoever discharges his first is who the baby will resemble.
-During the embryonic development the fetus goes through different stages where it is collected for 40 days and the for 40 more days is a clot.
+During sexual intercourse, it is mingled with the discharge of a woman and whoever discharges his first is who the baby will resemble.
+During the embryonic development, the fetus goes through different stages where it is collected for 40 days and then for 40 more days is a clot.

 It doesn't take much to realize that Islam is not inspired and Muhammad failed to get the facts right about human development.
 He was not inspired.